 Employees are not wasting their time when receiving education within the business.
 All the newly acquired skills are immediately applied in the business processes.

-Bigger companies might actually have the budget to support such activities.
-However, SMEs or startups most likely will not.
-This can be a pretty big setback, especially considering that most of them are unable to take the next step towards innovation in the labor market without skilled and educated staff.
+Bigger companies might have the budget to support such activities.
+However, SMEs or startups, most likely will not.
+This can be a pretty big setback, especially considering that most of them are unable to take the next step towards innovation in the labour market without skilled and educated staff.

 In this case, startup and SME owners are actually in luck.
-Due to the fact that work-based learning is so important, there are many different programs out there that support companies in their effort to adopt the model.
+Because work-based learning is so important, there are many different programs out there that support companies in their effort to adopt the model.
 And there is no better support than financial support.

 In Europe, all companies have the opportunity to adapt to the work-based learning model without financing the processes on their own.
-Through big European financial frameworks, like the Erasmus+, companies are able to become part of teams and consortia that are being funded to adopt new work-based learning models.
+Through big European financial frameworks, like the Erasmus+, companies can become part of teams and consortia that are being funded to adopt new work-based learning models.

 At the same time, companies in Europe have the opportunity to organize educational trips and study visits for their employees, through these frameworks.
 During those, the employees have the opportunity to learn new things that revolve around their field of action.
 They also have the opportunity to reach the next level for their skills and competencies.

 Although new technological advancements are easier to be comprehended by young people, it is no surprise that a large number of youth workers are not very familiar with some of the new terms or processes.